airalab/robonomics-wiki/docs/en/raspberry-setup.md

 ```bash
 ssh ubuntu@192.168.43.56
 ```
+If you install our "ready to use" image, then go to the next article [MQTT Broker](/docs/mqtt-broker/).
+Otherwise, continue manual installation.

 ## Manual Installation
 If It's necessary, you can create PRi image manually.
 For this you should choose **[64-bit Ubuntu Server 22.04 LTS](https://ubuntu.com/download/raspberry-pi/thank-you?version=22.04&architecture=server-arm64+raspi) or newer**  and then repeat [Configuration RPi](#configuration-rpi).
-The required image you can find in RPi imager program.

 ### Home Assistant installation
 Now we need to install Home Assistant to the Raspberry Pi.
 Official website oh Home Assistant can be found [here](https://www.home-assistant.io/).